(Updated January 29, 2020) | The latest U.S. News and World Report has ranked keto as one of the worst diets to follow for your health.

 Why Is the Keto Diet Unhealthy?

-In a study published last month in The Lancet Public Health, it was found that low-carb diets such as the keto and paleo diets can reduce life expectancy.
-However, this is likely due to the fact that users typically replace carb-rich foods with meat and dairy products.
-A diet heavy in animal-based foods, particularly red and processed meats, is known by the medical community to increase one’s risk of certain chronic diseases such as cardiovascular disease, type-2 diabetes, cancer, and more.
+In a 2018 study published in The Lancet Public Health, it was found that low-carb diets such as the keto and paleo diets can reduce life expectancy.
+This is likely due to the fact that users typically replace carb-rich foods with meat and dairy products.

-In contrast to meat and dairy-heavy low-carb diets, a plant-based diet rich in whole foods has been celebrated as being among the healthiest diets out there.
-A study published in the Journal of the American Heart Association suggested that elderly women can significantly reduce their risk of heart attack by adopting a vegetable-centric vegan diet.
+A 2018 study published in the Journal of the American Heart Association suggested that elderly women can significantly reduce their risk of heart attack by adopting a vegetable-centric vegan diet.

-Research released by the World Cancer Research Fund (WCRF) shows that ditching animal-derived foods, avoiding alcohol and sugary drinks, and engaging in regular exercise can reduce one’s risk of cancer (and by proxy, other chronic conditions) by as much as 40 percent.
-Vegan cardiologist Dr. Joel Kahn also recommends avoiding meat altogether due to these severe health risks.
+Research by the World Cancer Research Fund (WCRF) shows that ditching animal-derived foods, avoiding alcohol and sugary drinks, and engaging in regular exercise, can reduce one’s risk of cancer by as much as 40 percent.
+Vegan cardiologist Dr. Joel Kahn also recommends avoiding meat altogether due to these health risks.